foundry-rs/book/src/reference/cli/cast.md

-  address-zero           Prints the zero address [aliases: --address-zero, az] admin                  Fetch the EIP-1967 admin account [aliases: adm] age                    Get the timestamp of a block [aliases: a] balance                Get the balance of an account in wei [aliases: b] base-fee               Get the basefee of a block [aliases: ba, fee, basefee] bind                   Generate a rust binding from a given ABI [aliases: bi]
+  address-zero           Prints the zero address [aliases: --address-zero, az] admin                  Fetch the EIP-1967 admin account [aliases: adm] age                    Get the timestamp of a block [aliases: a] artifact               Generate an artifact file, that can be used to deploy a
+                         contract locally [aliases: ar] balance                Get the balance of an account in wei [aliases: b] base-fee               Get the basefee of a block [aliases: ba, fee, basefee] bind                   Generate a rust binding from a given ABI [aliases: bi]